Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 He intended for them to recognize the order, discover the science, harness the resources, and find inspiration in the majesty he had designed into the world.

-God intended for Adam and Eve to naturally fulfill this twofold mandate as they pursued their individual and mutual interests, so he allocated between them the attributes, aptitudes, and affections that aligned their personal passions, preferences, and proficiencies with his goals.
+God intended Adam and Eve to naturally fulfill this twofold mandate as they pursued their individual and mutual interests, so he allocated between them the attributes, aptitudes, and affections that aligned their personal passions, preferences, and proficiencies with his goals.

-God intended for Adam and Eve to delight in each other as they fulfilled his mandate.
+God intended Adam and Eve to delight in each other as they fulfilled his mandate.
 He meant for their relationship to be continuously satisfying on every level.

 So, what happened?